The Vaccine Program aims to reduce the frequency, severity and impact of vaccine preventable diseases for Hamilton residents.

 Information for Health Professionals

-Access medical advisories as well as forms for vaccine ordering, cold chain and adverse events reporting in our Health Professionals portal.
+Access medical advisories as well as forms for vaccine ordering, storage and handling in our Health Professionals portal.